 6.8.
-Full descriptions of these areas are provided in the Tiverton Neighbourhood Plan Design Codes for a Sustainable Town in (separate) Appendix B.
+Full descriptions of these areas are provided in the Tiverton Neighbourhood Plan Design Codes for a Sustainable Town in Appendix B (a separate document).

+ambitions of the parish and wider district.
 AECOM was commissioned to produce such a guide, which includes detailed descriptions of landscape character, building heights, density and so forth.
-Within the Town Centre conservation area, the guidance identifies four further Sub-Character Areas and beyond the Conservation Area, it identifies the residential
+Within the Town Centre conservation area, the guidance identifies four further Sub-Character Areas and beyond the